Rats, they can get into most places. As if it isn’t bad enough that they can get into your home, but they also can set up a nest in your car.

 Your car is likely to be parked outside, making it difficult to set regular rat traps up to catch them.
 Other wildlife could stray onto the traps, such as a local cat.

-If other wildlife is caught in the trap, it could, in fact, attract rats (they are also meat-eaters).
+If other wildlife is caught in the trap, it could attract rats (they are also meat-eaters).

 Use the ‘crawl in’ rat traps that secure the rat alive.
 There are a few ways of dealing with the rat when one is caught.
-You can either add poison into the trap, release them, or you can buy rat traps that electrocute them as soon as they enter.
+For example, you can either add poison into the trap, release them, or buy rat traps that electrocute them as soon as they enter.

 Cut down hiding places.